 In 1947 John Crichton-Stuart, the 5th Marquess of Bute, handed over the keys of Cardiff Castle to the Lord Mayor of Cardiff.
 In a philanthropic gesture the castle and the surrounding parkland was presented to the People of Cardiff.

-Harlech Castle is classed as a Word Heritage Site.
+Harlech Castle is classed as a World Heritage Site.
 First built by Edward I of England in 1283 under the guidance of the King’s master mason, James of St. George, it is a fine example of a concentric medieval castle with imposing towers and a breathtaking location.

 Over the next few centuries Harlech Castle withstood many attacks and sieges.
 In the 15th century it was involved in a series of civil wars known as the Wars of the Roses.
-In 1647 Harlech Castle surrendered to the Parliamentarians and from the 17th centuries the castle fell into a state of disrepair.
+In 1647 Harlech Castle surrendered to the Parliamentarians and from the 17th centuries the castle gradually fell into a state of disrepair.

 In 1914 Harlech Castle was taken over by the Government and a careful restoration programme began.
 UNESCO considers Harlech Castle to be one of the finest examples of late 13th century and early 14th century military architecture in Europe.

 King Edward I built a string of castles along the north coast of Wales in order to control the Welsh population.
-Caernarfon Castle was his most significant work led by his architect Master James of St George and work started in 1283.This fortress on the banks of the River Seiont took 47 years to complete and included town walls and a quay.
+Caernafon Castle was his most significant work led by his architect Master James of St George and work started in 1283.
+This fortress on the banks of the River Seiont took 47 years to complete and included town walls and a quay.

 During the Civil War, Caernarfon Castle was held by the Royalists and Parliamentarians at various times.
-It finalley surrendered to Parliament in 1645.
+It finally surrendered to Parliament in 1645.
 When Charles II came to the throne in 1661 he ordered the destruction of Caernarfon Castle, which was fortunately never carried out.

 Also a World Heritage Site and for sheer architectural might, Caernarfon Castle stands alone in its glory.

 Pembroke Castle sits on a well-chosen site that is almost a fortress itself, a mass of rock with precipitous sides plunging down to the tidal waters of the Pembroke River and Milford Haven.
-The irregular shape of the outer curtain follows the shape of the rock and it is protected by five large towers and a gatehouse.
+The irregular shape of the outer curtain follows the shape of the rock and it is protected by five large towers and a gatehouse

 Pembroke's great round keep dominates both the castle and the surrounding countryside and it is also the only castle in Britain to be built over a natural cavern, a large cave known as the Wogan.
 No wonder the castle has featured in numerous films.